Derived equivalences induced by good silting complexes: Good silting complexes

-In the end of this section we want to show that our results generalize those of \cite{BMT}.
-In order to do that, let $A$ be an ordinary $k$-algebra.
+Let $A$ be an ordinary $k$-algebra.
 As mentioned, $A$ may be seen as a dg-algebra concentrated in degree 0.
-As usual $\Mod A$ is the category of ordinary (right) modules over $A$.
+As usual, $\Mod A$ is the category of ordinary (right) modules over $A$.
 We keep the notation $\Mod{A,d}$ for the category of complexes of $A$-modules but we denote simply $\Htp A$ and $\Der A$ the respective homotopy and derived category.